 If you’re particularly accommodating, it may be tempting to say “yes” to every request for your free time, no matter how significant a drain the task is likely to be.

-Throughout life, we’re given the opportunity to do things which seem too big to achieve.
+Throughout life, we’re given the opportunity to do things that seem too big to achieve.
 You should grab some of these opportunities with both hands, but not all of them.
 You can make a far bigger impact on your happiness and self-fulfilment if you mix the big stuff with the smaller things.

 Sometimes, if it’s easier to say “no”, you shouldn’t feel bad for doing so.